-A course designed to introduce forensic science, zoology and certain health science students to the chemistry of living organisms.
-Atomic and molecular structures are related to species in the body such as inorganic ions and bioorganic molecules such as carbohydrates, proteins, lipids, vitamins, enzymes and their relationship to metabolic processes.
+A course designed to introduce forensic science, zoology, and certain health science students to the chemistry of living organisms.
+Atomic and molecular structures are related to species in the body such as inorganic ions and bioorganic molecules such as carbohydrates, proteins, lipids, vitamins, enzymes, and their relationship to metabolic processes.
 Three lecture hours per week.
 Prerequisite: CHEM 105, 106.
 Offered every Spring.

-CHEM 321 Organic Chemistry Laboratory I
+Organic Chemistry Laboratory I CHEM 321

-This laboratory course consists of experiments involving basic methods of identification and separation of organic compounds, including thin-layer chromatography; organic synthesis illustrating fundamental reaction mechanisms; and an introduction to modern instrumental techniques, such as gas-liquid partition chromatography, infrared spectroscopy and nuclear magnetic resonance spectrometry.
+This laboratory course consists of experiments involving basic methods of identification and separation of organic compounds, including thin-layer chromatography; organic synthesis illustrating fundamental reaction mechanisms; and an introduction to modern instrumental techniques, such as gas-liquid partition chromatography, infrared spectroscopy, and nuclear magnetic resonance spectrometry.
 3-hours laboratory per week.
 Prerequisite: CHEM 121, 122; corequisite: CHEM 331.
+CHEM 331 is not a co-requisite if credit for that course has been earned or if CHEM 321 is being repeated.
 Offered every Fall.